MikeVedsted/JoinMe/docs/contributing.md

 ### React Style guide

-Here you can find information specific for React, but most of the guidelines for Typescript can be also applied here, especially this [5 basic guidelines](#typescript-style-guide).
+Here you can find information specific for React, but most of the guidelines for Typescript can be also applied here, especially these [basic guidelines](#typescript-style-guide).
 Make sure to read them.

 #### Components naming convention :name_badge: